ChristianDBrooks/card-matching-game/README.md

 Click [here](https://card-matcher-chistian-brooks.netlify.app/) to play the game on Netlify!

-## How-To Run Locally
+## How-To Run For a Developer

-First clone the repository to your hard drive
+First clone the repository to your hard drive.
+(You may need to fork the repo first.)

 ```
 git clone https://github.com/ChristianDBrooks/card-matching-game.git